W. Buffett’s and F. Porsche’s Leadership Styles Research Paper

 Biographical Data

 Ferdinand Porsche is famous for his engineering talent and search for innovation.
 He developed the first hybrid vehicle, Lohner-Porsche, which earned him worldwide fame and recognition.
 He was a talented inventor who was passionate about the automotive industry.
-Ferdinand was born in 1875 to a family of a mechanic who lived in the Austrian Empire at that time.
+Ferdinand was born in 1875 to a family of a mechanics who lived in the Austrian Empire at that time.
 In 1893, the young man started working for a Vienna-based electrical company, Brown Boveri (“Ferdinand Porsche biography,” 2015).
 Porsche attended some courses at the Imperial Technical University in the late 1890s, but he never completed his formal education.
 Eventually, the innovator was granted an honorary doctorate degree from this educational establishment in 1917.

 Porsche had quite a remarkable career path as he moved from a worker to a managerial position.
-In 1931, in the position of technical manager and executive board member, he left Daimler-Motoren-Gesellschaft he had been working for, from 1923 to build his own business.
-His company was successful due to the innovative approach and the owner’s perfectionist attitude (Wimmer & Muni, 2012).
+In 1931, in the position of technical manager and executive board member, he left the Daimler-Motoren-Gesellschaft he had been working for, from 1923 to build his own business.
+His company was successful due to its innovative approach and the owner’s perfectionist attitude (Wimmer & Muni, 2012).
 Under his supervision, the carmaker created vehicles that are still regarded as iconic.
 In collaboration with his son, Porsche introduced sports cars that became hits (“Ferdinand Porsche biography,” 2015).
 The founder of one of the most renowned carmakers died in 1951.

 Leadership in Business and Social Contexts